liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 description and title keys in `Language.properties`.
 You can do this by creating a key from the following components:

-- `javax.portlet.title.` prefix that marks the key as title
+- `javax.portlet.title.` - prefix that marks the key as title.

-- `javax.portlet.description.` prefix that marks the key as description
+- `javax.portlet.description.` - prefix that marks the key as description.

-- portlet name defined in `<portlet-name>` node but with all spacers removed (eg. My Portlet would be myportlet)
+- portlet name is defined in the `<portlet-name>` node but with all spacers removed (eg. My Portlet would be myportlet).

-- token `WAR`
+- token `WAR`.

-- plugin name (as created by the create script) but with all spacers/delimiters removed (eg. personal-finance-portlet would be personalfinanceportlet)
+- plugin name (as created by the create script) but with all spacers/delimiters removed (eg. personal-finance-portlet would be personalfinanceportlet).

 For example, if we had a portlet called *Portfolio*, in a portlet project called *personal-finance-portlet*, our key would look like this: